sara-nl/spiderdocs/source/Pages/maintenance/service_notices_list.rst

 2026
 =========

+* 2026-02-23 from 9.00 am till 17:00 pm: planned maintenance on the generic Spider UIs and the Slurm batch node.
+All interactive processes on the UIs will be stopped and new jobs will not be accepted.
+The cluster will remain available for running jobs.

+* 2026-02-11 from 22.00 pm till 22:30 pm: planned maintenance on the generic Spider UIs.
+The UIs will not be reachable during this time and all interactive processes on the UIs will be stopped.

 * 2026-01-19 till 2026-01-20 at 12pm Unplanned maintenance in the network file system (/home and /project mounts).
 Some nodes might lose access to the shared file system.